The Importance of a Site Survey in Rebuilding Your Landed Property

 - Jun 19

-Rebuilding your landed property is a big step — and whether it’s a terrace, semi-D, or bungalow, one crucial task is often missed at the start: the site survey.
+Rebuilding your landed property is a significant decision.
+Whether it’s a terrace, semi-D, or bungalow, one crucial task is often overlooked at the beginning: the site survey.

-Many homeowners skip it, thinking it’s optional.
-But as a Class 1 Builder, we can tell you: a proper site survey can save you time, money, and legal risk.
+Many homeowners think it’s optional.
+However, as a Class 1 Builder, we can assure you that a proper site survey can save you time, money, and legal risk.

-Here’s what a site survey is, why it matters, and when it’s non-negotiable.
+In this post, we’ll explore what a site survey is, why it’s essential, and when it's impossible to skip.

 🧭 1.
 What Is a Site Survey for Landed Rebuild Projects?